-The City of Atlanta intentionally incorporated affordable housing through the legislatively-mandated goal of creating 5,600 affordable workforce housing units over the life of the program.
+The City of Atlanta intentionally incorporated affordable housing through the legislatively-mandated goal of creating 5,600 affordable workforce housing units in the Tax Allocation District (TAD) over the life of the program.

-Since 2005, there have been 2,000 affordable workforce units created in the Atlanta BeltLine Planning Area by ABI, Invest Atlanta, the Atlanta Housing Authority, and the State Department of Community Affairs.
-As of fall 2016, there are an additional 250 units in various stages of development within active projects.
-Over the next three years, ABI will invest more than $18 million to support an additional 425 to 600 units.
+Between 2005 and July 2019, there have been 2,682 affordable workforce units created within walking distance of the Atlanta BeltLine (this includes those in the Atlanta BeltLine Planning Area created by ABI, Invest Atlanta, the Atlanta Housing Authority, and the State Department of Community Affairs.
+As of July 31, 2019, there are 582 affordable housing units in the pipeline.
+Over $11 million has been committed to affordable housing in the FY20 budget.

 Though overall housing development around the Atlanta BeltLine is strong, our ability to meet the project’s goal of 5,600 affordable workforce housing units requires enhanced or new tools and strategies.

 In order to reach the Atlanta BeltLine’s ambitious goals, we welcome the opportunity to work closely with key public and private partners on programs, policies, and funding that will make affordable housing a realistic opportunity for all who wish to live in and around the Atlanta BeltLine.
 We invite others to join us in making Atlanta BeltLine neighborhoods affordable for all.

 The Atlanta BeltLine’s current efforts for affordable housing center around the following programs:

 - Inclusionary Zoning requiring developers building ten or more new residential rental units within the Atlanta BeltLine Overlay District to set aside units for affordable housing (more details under the Policies & Programs tab above).

 - Centralizing information on tax exemptions for homeowners; affordable housing opportunities through ABI and Invest Atlanta partnerships (see Resources tab above).